Weierstrass filtration on Teichm\"uller curves and Lyapunov exponents: Upper bounds: Abstract

 \section{Abstract}

 We get an upper bound of the slope of each graded quotient for the Harder-Narasimhan filtration of the Hodge bundle of a Teichm\"{u}ller curve.
-As an application, we show that the sum of Lyapunov exponents of a Teichm\"{u}ller curve does not exceed ${(g+1)}/{2}$, with equality reached if and only if the curve lies in the hyperelliptic locus induced from $\mathcal{Q}(2k_1,...,2k_n,-1^{2g+2})$ or it is some special Teichm\"{u}ller curve in $\Omega\mathcal{M}_g(1^{2g-2})$.
-Under some additional assumptions, we also get an upper bound of individual Lyapunov exponents; in particular we get Lyapunov exponents in hyperelliptic loci and low genus non-varying strata.
+As an application, we show that the sum of Lyapunov exponents of a Teichm\"{u}ller curve does not exceed ${(g+1)}/{2}$, with equality reached if and only if the curve lies in the hyperelliptic locus induced from $\mathcal{Q}(2k_1,...,2k_n,-1^{2g+2})$ or it is a special Teichm\"{u}ller curve in $\Omega\mathcal{M}_g(1^{2g-2})$.
+It also gives an unified interpretation for many known results about the special partial sums of Lyapunov exponents on Teichm\"uller curves.